-Resident Evil 0 doesn't have the REmake's Crimson Heads, but it makes up for that with a new enemy called a Humanoid Leech (often referred to as a "leech zombie", or by its proper name, Mimicry Marcus), a swarm of T-Virus leeches that gather together into a human-like form.
+Resident Evil 0 doesn't have the REmake's Crimson Heads, but it more than makes up for that with an enemy known informally as a Humanoid Leech (often referred to as a "leech zombie", or by its proper name, Mimicry Marcus), a swarm of T-Virus leeches that gather together into a human-like form.
 Aside from being full-blown Demonic Spiders, the things just love to hang around in narrow, claustrophobic hallways, move with a disturbing, boneless walk, and have a really disturbing musical theme.
 What's more, humanoid leeches can and will make their way into rooms that were previously empty, meaning that you will reenter a "safe" area, only to find as soon as the screen finishes loading that one of these abominations is right in front of you.
 Oh and by the way, you absolutely must destroy them with either Molotov Cocktails or Flame Rounds from a grenade launcher (or the Handcannon if you have it on another playthrough).
 Otherwise, you'll render it without a top and then you have all of five seconds to get as far away from it as possible as it swells up to a bulbous mass and then explodes launching leeches all over the place.
 This explosion can kill your characters (especially Rebecca) if they're too close.

 The worst part?
 They look like normal people.
 The first one you find sits there looking like an old man before his head FALLS ONTO THE FLOOR.